 Layer-by-layer assembly for immobilizing enzymes in enzymatic biofuel cells

-Various methods immobilizing enzymes on electrodes have been developed for the research of enzymatic biofuel cells (EBFCs).
-Thereinto, layer-by-layer (LbL) assembly is a delicate technology that can form the controllable enzyme layers and load high density enzyme molecules by electrostatic deposition.
-In this paper, recent advancements of LbL assembly about immobilizing enzymes in EBFCs are presented in detail.
-Firstly, the LbL formation mechanism of multilayer sensitive film on electrodes is analyzed, and its progressive potential of multilayer structure is also discussed.
-Then, the applications of enzyme immobilization by LbL assembly joining with various materials in EBFCs are investigated respectively.
-Due to the widespread of nanomaterials, the power density of LbL assembly-based EBFC increases by several orders of magnitude.
-As the convenient and efficient operation, LbL assembly technology is expected to become a popular method for immobilizing enzymes in EBFCs.
+Various methods of immobilizing enzymes on electrodes have been developed for the research of enzymatic biofuel cells (EBFCs).
+Among these methods, the layer-by-layer (LbL) assembly is a delicate technology that can form controllable enzyme layers and load a high density of enzyme molecules by electrostatic deposition, hydrogen bonding, or covalent bonding.
+In this paper, recent advancements of the LbL assembly for immobilizing enzymes in EBFCs are presented in detail.
+First, the LbL formation mechanism of a multilayer sensitive film on electrodes is analyzed, and the potential of the multilayer structure is also discussed.
+Then, the applications of enzyme immobilization by the LbL assembly in combination with various materials in EBFCs are investigated.
+The power density of LbL assembly-based EBFCs increases by several orders of magnitude with the widespread use of nanomaterials.
+As a convenient and efficient operation, the LbL assembly technology is expected to become a popular method for immobilizing enzymes in EBFCs.